RehanSaeed/rehansaeed.github.io/content/posts/2019/what-dotnet-new-could-be/index.md

 The latest version of the dotnet CLI has fixed some bugs but there are still a few that really get in the way of a great experience:

-- [#1544](https://github.com/dotnet/templating/issues/1544)/[#348](https://github.com/dotnet/templating/issues/348) - Running dotnet new foo --help outputs some pretty terrible looking text if you have any custom options.
+- [#1544](https://github.com/dotnet/templating/issues/1544)/[#348](https://github.com/dotnet/templating/issues/348) - Running `dotnet new foo --help` outputs some pretty terrible looking text if you have any custom options.
-- [#2208](https://github.com/dotnet/templating/issues/2208) - You cannot conditionally remove text from a file if it has no file extension, so that means Dockerfile, .gitignore, .editorconfig files.
+- [#2208](https://github.com/dotnet/templating/issues/2208) - You cannot conditionally remove text from a file if it has no file extension, so that means `Dockerfile`, `.gitignore`, `.editorconfig` files.
 - [#2209](https://github.com/dotnet/templating/issues/2209) - Complex conditionals fail if not wrapped in parentheses.
 I always forget to do this.
 There is no warnings, your template won't work.
-- [#1438](https://github.com/dotnet/templating/issues/1438) - Using conditional code in csproj files requires some workarounds to work.
+- [#1438](https://github.com/dotnet/templating/issues/1438) - Using conditional code in `.csproj` files requires some workarounds to work.

 ## Conclusions